Good Passwords

 • Do not reuse it anywhere! - one per system/service/device

-• String words together, ThisHouseIsLovelyInTheSummer!!! and add some special characters
+• String words together, ThisHouseIsLovelyInTheSummer!!!
+And add some special characters

 • DO NOT WRITE THEM DOWN